Is It Worth It to Scotchgard a Couch?

 How Long Does Scotchgard Last On a Sofa?

 Scotchgard lasts for a period of 6 months on a sofa.
-However, according to Scotchgard the moment you clean your sofa, you should reapply Scotchgard so as to guarantee maximum protection against spillages.
+However, according to Scotchgard the moment you clean your sofa, you should reapply Scotchgard frequently to guarantee maximum protection.

 The best thing is that you can still keep your Scotchgard safely for use for the next 3 years and it would still work effectively.